Don Cherry: Opinions on hockey

-Cherry is a strong advocate of a tough "Canadian" type of hockey which emphasizes physical play and a code of conduct among the players.
-He believes that fighting is an integral part of the game as it enforces respect between teams and players, as well as being popular with some members of the public.
+Cherry would often complain about players that he believed were not playing hockey the "right" way, and those players were usually Québécois, Swedes, Russians, or of some other background besides English-speaking Canadians.
+He believes that fighting is an integral part of the game as it enforces respect between teams and players, as well as being popular with the public.
+He has been described as "a pioneer in the identity politics of sports."

-He has long been a champion of hardworking "journeyman" players, whom he identifies with from his own time spent playing in the minor leagues.
-Cherry's favourite player of all time is Bobby Orr who he says is the greatest player of all time.
-Other favourites include Doug Gilmour, Vincent Lecavalier, and Cam Neely.
-Cherry has criticized many players for what he considers dishonourable conduct, but perhaps none more than Ulf Samuelsson and Matt Cooke, whom he considered to be exceptionally dirty players responsible for many severe injuries.
+Cherry has called Bobby Orr the greatest player of all time.
+Other favourites of his include Doug Gilmour, Vincent Lecavalier, and Cam Neely.
+Cherry has criticized many players for what he considers dishonourable conduct, but perhaps none more than Ulf Samuelsson, whom he considered to be an exceptionally dirty player.

 Cherry has strongly criticized the direction taken by the National Hockey League in recent years, reducing fighting in favour of speed and skill.
 Specific rules that he criticizes include touch-up icing and the instigator rule.

 He also frequently criticized players for elaborate celebrations after goals.
 In 2003, Cherry made headlines by criticizing then heavily publicized junior prospect Sidney Crosby for being a "hot dog" because of the way Crosby slid around on his knees after scoring.
 He also disapproved of a tricky behind-the-net goal the young star pulled off when a game was already out of reach for the team he scored on.
 He commented on the controversy caused by Alexander Ovechkin's celebration after he scored his 50th goal in 2009.